data-apis/array-api/spec/API_specification/manipulation_functions.md

 -   **shift**: _Union\[ int, Tuple\[ int, ... ] ]_

     -   number of places by which the elements are shifted.
 If `shift` is a tuple, then `axis` must be a tuple of the same size, and each of the given axes must be shifted by the corresponding element in `shift`.
-If `shift` is an `int` and `axis` a tuple, then the same `shift` is used for all specified axes.
-If a shift is positive, then array elements are shifted positively (toward larger indices) along the dimension of `axis`.
-If a shift is negative, then array elements are shifted negatively (toward smaller indices) along the dimension of `axis`.
+If `shift` is an `int` and `axis` a tuple, then the same `shift` must be used for all specified axes.
+If a shift is positive, then array elements must be shifted positively (toward larger indices) along the dimension of `axis`.
+If a shift is negative, then array elements must be shifted negatively (toward smaller indices) along the dimension of `axis`.

 -   **axis**: _Optional\[ Union\[ int, Tuple\[ int, ... ] ] ]_

     -   axis (or axes) along which elements to shift.
-If `axis` is `None`, the array is flattened, shifted, and then restored to its original shape.
+If `axis` is `None`, the array must be flattened, shifted, and then restored to its original shape.
 Default: `None`.

 #### Returns